awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE_examples.md

 645
 ```

 The following query displays the top 10 clubs\.
+Because club `Barcelona` has an invalid character in the string, a NULL is displayed for the name\.

 ```
 select league_rank,club_name,league_name,league_nspi